 “You miss that community that you would normally have,” explains Rebekah Cook, owner of Forage Modern Workshop, a small Minneapolis business featuring home goods, furniture and work from independent artists and designers.
 “Whether you're a store, a restaurant or a coffee shop, you're so used to connecting with your people all the time.
 Remembering to stay connected with [these businesses] online is a huge support.
 Plus, it also helps with [social media] algorithms.”

-A lot of brick and mortar locations may not have had the time to focus on their social media and online presence before, and now it’s a lifeline for them.
-Connecting on social media will help those owners build their networks, and bolster their brand during this time.
+Many brick and mortar businesses are turning their focus to social media and online presence, and it’s become a lifeline for many small businesses trying to stay top-of-mind.
+Connecting on social media will help those owners build their networks and bolster their brand.

 Buying electronic gift cards is another great way to invest in the future of your favorite small businesses.
-Whether you purchase one for yourself to use at a later date or send them to friends or family, the gesture helps local companies maintain revenue so they can reopen their brick and mortar locations in the future.
+Whether you purchase one for yourself to use at a later date or send them to friends or family, the gesture helps local companies maintain revenue so they can keep their brick and mortar locations open.
+If you received money from a stimulus check and haven’t decided how to spend it, put it back into the local economy by buying a few gift cards from different stores in your area.

-Forage Modern Workshop is also working hard to shift over to the online space.
+Many local stores have added more online retail options for customers who prefer to shop from home.
+Forage Modern Workshop has also shifted much of its business to an online space.
 “We're doing everything we can to try to get our products online and shipping safely when it's possible, and so going and shopping online helps.
 Because we support small makers, designers and artists, we are also trying to think of new ways that we can promote them and help them sell what they make.”

 Take some time to browse local shop websites and see what’s available on their sites.
 If you need to make a particular purchase online, find out whether a local business can fulfill the need and look into ordering the item directly from them instead of a big-box retailer.

-Purchasing a gift from a small business to send to a friend is a great way to reach out and stay connected during social distancing while helping your community at the same time.
-“You can send someone a little something to brighten their day, because everyone's kind of stuck of their houses, and that's not fun.
+Purchasing a gift from a small business to send to a friend is a great way to reach out and stay connected when you can’t visit each other in person while helping your community at the same time.
+“You can send someone a little something to brighten their day.
 We have candles and jewelry online,” says Stephanie.

-Think of family or friends who might be alone or going through an especially tough time, and consider whether there’s a gift item you could send to raise their spirits.
-Forage Modern Workshop offers locally-designed notes of encouragement send out to those you’re thinking of during this time.
+Think of family or friends who might be alone or going through a tough time, and consider whether there’s a gift item you could send to raise their spirits.
+Forage Modern Workshop offers locally-designed notes of encouragement send out to those you’re thinking of during tough times.

-Beyond your social circle, buying meals or treats from small businesses can be a way to show gratitude to workers on the frontlines of responding to this crisis.
+Beyond your social circle, buying meals or treats from small businesses can be a way to show gratitude to employees who’ve worked on the frontlines all this time.
 You can pay it forward and show your appreciation to the people who are keeping our communities safe, cared for and fed while also helping out a small business in the process.

 As our communities and local economies evolve, it will be important to continue caring for local businesses as much as possible.
 “We just have to keep the momentum going, because it starts getting harder,” says Stephanie.